himanshumahaur/HMD-YouTube-Downloader/README.md

 Libraries used - (pytube, tkinter)

 Desclaimer:
-**This software is only for personal use only, developer does not hold any responsibility of copyright infringment, download videos on your own risk.**
+**This software is for personal use only, developer does not hold any responsibility of copyright infringment, download videos on your own risk.**

 Features:
 Download youtube videos using URL.